 Finally, we computed κ values for all data sets at the individual trial level as a test of inter-rater reliability.
 Starting with the categorical list, a strong agreement was detected between the human coded data and the lrd scored data when using each of the six scoring conditions, κs ≥ .89.
 Next, for the ad-hoc dataset, a moderate pattern of agreement was detected when scoring used cutoffs of 0 and 1 (κs = .76), while a strong agreement was detected when scoring used a cutoff of 2 or greater (κs = .92).
 Finally, the unrelated list exhibited a pattern similar to the categorical lists, with a moderate agreement observed between the human and lrd coded data when scored using cutoffs of 0, 1, and 2 (κs = .80) and stronger agreement when using more lenient cutoffs (κs = .93).
 Table 7 reports individual κ statistics for all comparisons within each dataset.
-Based on the results of these analyses, we again suggest using a Levenshtein cutoff of 3 when scoring free recall.
+Based on the results of these analyses, we suggest using a Levenshtein cutoff of 3 when scoring free recall.
 Taken together, the results of these analyses provide further evidence free recall data scored with lrd to is consistent to what is generated by human coders.

 Sentence Scoring Functions Validation

 We now detail a set of analyses which were designed to test lrd’s ability to accurately score sentence recall.
-We begin by providing a description of the dataset and note that these analyses closely follow the procedure used to validate both the cued and free recall functions by testing potential cutoff values for scoring, testing whether the lrd scored output can replicate the original human coded data, and assessing the reliability between coding sources.
+We begin by providing a description of the dataset and note that these analyses closely follow the procedure used to validate both the cued- and free-recall functions by testing potential cutoff values for scoring, testing whether the lrd scored output can replicate the original human coded data, and assessing the reliability between coding sources.

 Participants and Materials

 Data in the following analyses was originally published as part of Geller et al. (2020) and is available at https://osf.io/ag7nc/.
-Geller et al. (2020) included 100 participants listen to 20 sentences taken from AzBio (Spahr et al., 2012), a large, open-set database of recorded sentences.
+Geller et al. (2020) included 100 participants who listened to 20 sentences taken from AzBio (Spahr et al., 2012), a large, open-set database of recorded sentences.
 After listening to each sentence, participants were instructed to immediately type each sentence from memory.
 Typed responses were then manually coded by two independent reviewers, leading to two sets of human coded data (each consisting of 2000 responses) with which to test lrd’s sentence scoring functions.

 Data Processing and Scoring

 To test the reliability of this package’s sentence scoring capabilities, we began by using lrd to process and dataset described above using each of the six Levenshtein distance cutoffs.
-Because Geller et al. (2020) scored their output using two independent coders, treated each coder as a separate dataset.
-Afterwards, we compared output obtained using lrd to each set of manually coded output and tested whether the lrd scored data would replicate the original findings.
+Because Geller et al. (2020) scored their output using two independent coders, we treated each coder as a separate dataset.
+Afterwards, we compared output obtained using lrd to each set of manually coded output and tested whether the lrd-scored data would replicate the original findings.
 Before running the scoring algorithm, we generated two .csv files (one for each human coder) containing participant responses, answer key, trial numbers, and unique identifiers for each participant.
 We then scored each dataset using the prop_correct_sentence() function.
 Consistent with the previous analyses, this scoring process was iterative such that we used each of the six Levenshtein distances.
 This resulted in each dataset being scored six times, allowing us again to track how changing the cutoff criteria affected scoring accuracy.

 Determining the Optimal Scoring Criterion